Kenmore Dryer Code F01/F1 Error Code [Easy Fix]

 3. Dryer Vent Duct: The dryer vent duct is the long, rectangular duct located on the back of your Kenmore dryer.
 To check for blockage in the dryer vent duct, remove the vent cover and look inside for any buildup of lint or other debris.
 If you see any blockage, use a small brush or vacuum attachment to remove the debris.

-See also Why Is My Kenmore Dryer Not Spinning? - Let's Fix It
+See also Why is My Whirlpool Dryer Not Heating Up? – Let’s Fix It

 Dry clothes by turning the dryer on and waiting a few minutes for it to finish.
 If there is an error code, check it and then call an electrician if the problem persists.